Rest-Frame Optical Emission Lines in z~3.5 Lyman Break selected Galaxies: The Ubiquity of Unusually High [OIII]/Hbeta Ratios at 2 Gyr: Analysis

 \subsection{Estimating the Equivalent Widths}

 To measure the equivalent widths, we need an estimate of the continuum in the \K-band for all our target galaxies.
 As none of our target galaxies have reliably detected continua, we used the ground based \K\ image to estimate their continuum fluxes.
-The calibration for flux loss we estimated in \S \ref{cal} is, in effect, a total flux in the spatial direction but an aperture of 0\farcs 7 in the dispersion direction, because the data and calibrations are all measured in a slit.
+The calibration for flux loss we estimated in \S \ref{cal} is, in effect, a total flux in the spatial direction but an aperture of 0\farcs 7 in the dispersion direction because the data and calibrations are all measured in a slit.
 We elected to measure the continua expected in the \K-band by measuring the magnitude of each target galaxy and the star in a circular aperture with a diameter of 0\farcs 7.
 This aperture magnitude for the star is $K = 18.47$ mag AB.
 Thus, the difference between the flux in the slit and the flux in the aperture is 0.23 mag.
 We add this offset to each of our \K\ measurements when estimating the continuum to calculate the equivalent width.

-Given the strengths of the rest-frame optical emission lines in the K-band, it is clear that these lines will contribute a significant fraction to the total K-band flux.
-In order to correct for this and to estimate the clean K-band continuum fluxes, we use a line-free star-bursting galaxy template from \citet{kinney1996}, to which we add emission lines with the individual strengths that we measured (as listed in Table \ref{spectab}).
-This template was then rescaled to match the observed, aperture corrected $K$ magnitude for each target galaxy, from which we obtain the normalization of the line-free continuum.
+Given the strengths of the rest-frame optical emission lines in the \K-band, it is clear that these lines will contribute a significant fraction to the total \K-band flux.
+In order to correct for this and to estimate the clean \K-band continuum fluxes, we use a line-free star bursting galaxy template from \citet{kinney1996}, to which we add emission lines with the individual strengths that we measured (as listed in Table \ref{spectab}).
+This template was then rescaled to match the observed, aperture-corrected $K$ magnitude, listed in Table \ref{sedtab}, for each target galaxy, from which we obtain the normalization of the line-free continuum.

 In Figure \ref{ews}, we plot the rest-frame equivalent width distribution including all lines detected at $>\fac\sigma$.
 As can be seen, the H$\beta$ equivalent widths lie in the range EW$_0($H$\beta) = 10\mbox{--}50$ \AA, while the [\ion{O}{3}]$\lambda$5007 EW$_0$s are very strong with a median of EW$_0 = 200$ \AA\ (i.e. $\sim$ 900 \AA\ observed-frame).